Sankardev: First pilgrimage

 It is possible that the death of his wife increased his already existing spiritual inclination, and he left for a twelve-year-long pilgrimage, sometime after his daughter was married to Hari, a Bhuyan scion.
 He handed over the maintenance of his household to his son-in-law Hari; the Bhuyan Shiromaniship to his grand uncles Jayanta and Madhav; and began his journey in 1481.
 He was accompanied by seventeen others, including his friend and associate Ramaram and his teacher Mahendra Kandali.
 At this point of time, he was 32.
-The pilgrimage took him to Puri, Mathura, Dwaraka, Vrindavan, Gaya, Rameswaram, Ayodhya, Sitakunda and almost all the other major seats of the Vaishnavite religion in Indiaseemse seem to have spent many years at Jagannath-kshetra at Puri, where he read and explained the Brahma Purana to the priests and lay people.
+The pilgrimage took him to Puri, Mathura, Dwaraka, Vrindavan, Gaya, Rameswaram, Ayodhya, Sitakunda and almost all the other major seats of the Vaishnavite religion in India.
+He seems to have spent many years at Jagannath-kshetra at Puri, where he read and explained the Brahma Purana to the priests and lay people.
 At Badrikashram in 1488, he composed his first borgeet—mana meri ram charanahi lagu—in Brajavali.
 According to Katha Gurucharit, the first Borgeet was "Rama meri hridaya pankaje baise" and he composed it in 1481 at the very outset of the pilgrimage at a place called Rowmari.
 He returned home to Alipukhuri after 12 years (his family had moved back from Bordowa in his absence).
 During his pilgrimage, he became a part of a pan-Indian Bhakti movement and helped it blossom.

 Shiromaniship refusal

 On his return from his pilgrimage (c1493), Sankardev refused to take back the Shiromaniship, though on the insistence of his elders, he took responsibility of a hundred families (gomastha), but he soon handed over the responsibility to his son-in-law Hari.
 On his grandmother's insistence, he married Kalindi at the age of 54.
 Finally, he moved back to Bordowa and constructed a temple (devagriha) in c1498, possibly a thatched house, built on the original site of his father's house where he could meet with people, discuss religious matters and hold prayers, and preach.
 He wrote Bhakti pradipa and Rukmini harana.
 Soon after, he received a copy of the Bhagavata Purana from Jagadisa Mishra of Mithila, with Sridhara Swami's monistic commentary "Bhavartha-dipika".
-Mishra recited and explained the entire Bhagavata in the presence of Sankarde, and this event is considered critical in the development of Ekasarana.
+Mishra recited and explained the entire Bhagavata in the presence of Sankardev, and this event is considered critical in the development of Ekasarana.
 Datyari, an early biographer of Sankardev, writes: Sankardev listened with rapt attention to the exposition by Jagadish Mishra and realised that the Bhagavata was a scripture without parallel, a scripture that determined Krishna as the only God, naam as the real dharma, and aikantika-sarana and sat-sanga as the indispensable elements of the faith."
 He also began composing the Kirtana ghosha.